Olenek/dsba-ads2020-hw1/README.md

 # multiplication-workshop
 #### DSBA-191 Student, Anton Ivanov's solution of the "Big Workshop"

-Some information to be added
+The results of the experiment are yet to be uploaded to the repository